TAMM: Tensor Algebra for Many-body Methods: CC TAMM IMPLEMENTATIONS

-In this section, we present case studies where TAMM is used to implement various coupled-cluster (CC) methods for the latest HPC systems.
-While important, TAMM's primary contributions are not the faster methods but the ability to productively develop and explore new algorithms, and apply those improvements to all existing and new methods implemented using TAMM.
-This includes improvements in intra-node execution (single core, OpenMP multicore, GPUs, etc.), data distribution strategies (e.g., replication, process group based distribution), parallel execution (compute partitioning and communication scheduling algorithms).
-It also allows concurrent development of optimized equations, parallel algorithms, and optimized intra-node kernels by different teams through clearly defined interfaces.
-The variety of methods presented and their performance is evidence that this approach accelerates the development and exploration of CC methods.
+In this section, we present case studies where TAMM was used to implement various scalable coupled-cluster (CC) methods for the latest HPC systems.
+While important, TAMM's primary contributions are not just the faster performing versions of these methods but \textblack{also} the ability to productively develop and explore new algorithms, and apply those improvements to all existing and new applications implemented using TAMM.
+This includes improvements in intra-node execution (single core, OpenMP multicore, GPUs, etc.), data distribution strategies (e.g., replication, process group-based distribution), and parallel execution (compute partitioning and communication scheduling algorithms).
+It also allows the concurrent development of optimized equations, parallel algorithms, and optimized intra-node kernels by different teams through clearly defined interfaces.
+The variety of methods presented and their performance \textblack{are} evidence that this approach accelerates the development and exploration of CC methods.